cs4372/ios-study-guide/interview-prep/interview-questions.md

 - When we create a table view, it often contains a large number of cells, and creating a new cell for each row can be inefficient and consume a lot of memory.
 - When a cell goes off-screen, it is saved in a reuse pool and can be reused for new rows with the same identifier, therefore reducing memory usage and enhancing the performance of table views.
 - `Downside` is that Reusing cells can result in incorrect content display, performance overhead (if cells are highly customized / reuse pool becomes excessively large)

+## Performance
+- Questions about improving your apps to be faster, more efficient, less crashy, and similar.